energysistem/manuals/42556- Earphones Sport/en/08-play_control.md

-## Play Control
+## Playback control

-Once you have paired your *Energy Wireless BT Sport*, you can control the play volume from the earphones.
-In order to do so, press buttons (4) “+” or (5) "–" once.
-You will hear a beep when maximum and minimum volume is reached.
+To control the play volume from the earphones press the Volume + (3) or Volume - (2) buttons.
+You will hear a "beep" when maximum and minimum volume is reached.

-To pause or resume play, press simultaneously the buttons (4) "+" and (5) "-" once.
+To go to the next song press the Next (3) button for 2 seconds.
+To go to the previous song press the Previous (2) button.

-To forward or backward a song, keep pressed for two seconds buttons (4) "+" or (5) "-" respectively.
+Pause/Resume the playback with the Multifunction (1) button.